- Departments M-Z

 Mental Health Clinic

 The Outpatient Clinic provides the single entry point for persons requesting any type of Mental Health services.
-The Clinic provides emergency mental health services and coordinates the Department's crisis line.
+The Clinic provides emergency mental health services and coordinates the Department’s crisis line.
 Crisis intervention may range from one contact with a distressed person, to several psychotherapeutic sessions with the person and family members.
-The Outpatient Clinic provides regularly scheduled assessment and treatment for on-going mental health problems.
+The Outpatient Clinic provides regularly scheduled assessment and treatment for ongoing mental health needs.
+For information on how to get started, please visit the Open Access information page.

 Services may include verbal therapy, medication management, skills training, and psycho-educational modules.
 Psychotherapy is available to individuals (of all ages), families, couples, and groups at the Wampsville office.